Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

 \subsubsection{GEMM DIL}

-To evaluate GEMM DIL, we compare the isolated execution of baseline GEMM execution to execution of eight 8-way sharded and sixty-four 64-way sharded smaller GEMMs.
-As vanilla GEMM is comprised of \textbf{M} rows, \textbf{K} column/inner reduction dimension and \textbf{N} columns, sharding can be done in either row dimension (M) or column dimension (K).
+We characterize the decomposition overhead as the GEMM is decomposed for shard-based and \textit{finer-grain} overlap.
+Thus, to evaluate GEMM DIL, we compare the isolated execution of baseline GEMM to that of eight 8-way sharded and sixty-four 64-way sharded smaller GEMMs.
+As vanilla GEMM is comprised of \textbf{M} rows, \textbf{K} inner reduction columns dimension and \textbf{N} output columns, sharding of activations/gradients can be done in either the row (M) or column (K) dimension.
 We exercise both.
-Additionally, note that column-sharding necessitates additive GEMM kernels (that is, C += A * B).
+Additionally, note that column-sharding necessitates accumulative GEMM kernels (that is, C += A * B).
 Finally, note that, 8-way sharding is employed in both shard-overlap and \OPNAME, while 64-way sharding can be employed optionally in \OPNAME.
 That is, \OPNAME shards communication one-level deeper than shard-based techniques but only optionally shards computation (Section~\ref{sec:ficco_dse}).

-\textbf{Observations:} We depict DIL for GEMMs in Figure~\ref{fig:ficco_gemm_dil}.
+\textbf{Observations:} Figure~\ref{fig:ficco_gemm_dil} depicts DIL for GEMMs.
 First, as expected, 64-way sharding leads to higher DIL (slowdown) as compared to 8-way sharding for both row and column sharding.
-Second, depending on relative magnitude of GEMM rows (M) and inner-dimension (K), either row-sharding causes higher DIL (M\textless K) or column-sharding (M\textgreater K).
-That is, for \textit{g3, g1, g7, g5}, DIL for row-sharding is higher than col-sharding (as depicted with data labels) and vice-versa for rest of GEMMs.
+Second, DIL depends on relative magnitude of GEMM rows (M) and inner-dimension (K), i.e., row-sharding incurs higher overhead when M \textless~K, and column-sharding when M \textgreater~K. That is, for \textit{g3, g1, g7, g5}, DIL for row-sharding is higher than column-sharding (as depicted with data labels) and vice-versa for rest of GEMMs.
 Additionally, DIL generally increases as static op-to-byte (\textbf{OTB}) for GEMM (arithmetic intensity, calculated using resultant GEMM dimensions, derived from MNK for ops and bytes) decreases.
 That is, lower the \otb ratio, more the sensitivity to DIL.
 Finally, as static GEMM parameters (\otb) dictate DIL, we note this can aid in design of heuristics for picking optimal schedules (Section~\ref{sec:dse_heuristics}).